-- Natural gas prices have been at all time highs, significantly increasing the cost of gasfired generation and setting the market price in most wholesale and retail markets. - Promises of wholesale or retail competition driving down energy prices have not occurred.

-- Competitive wholesale markets are a necessary precedent to successfully implementing retail choice. - Adequate power supply, reserves and infrastructure are crucial. - Increased stability of fuel prices is needed for retail choice programs to function properly. - Better customer response to wholesale price signals is needed. - FERC is actively involved in developing and addressing the transition to a more competitive wholesale market. - Customers served by regulated retail markets have generally experienced lower electric rate increases than customers served by "competitive" retail markets.
+- Natural gas sets the market price for electricity in several retail and wholesale markets. - Promises of wholesale or retail competition driving down energy prices have not occurred. - Competitive wholesale markets are a necessary precedent to successfully implementing retail choice. - Adequate power supply, reserves and infrastructure are crucial. - Elimination of the "obligation to serve" is a contributing factor to the reduction of generation reserve margins. - Customers served by regulated retail markets have generally experienced lower electric rate increases than customers served by "competitive" retail markets..